-Social tax (sotsiaalmaks) is paid by employers and self-employed1 and funds state pension insurance and health insurance.
+Social tax (sotsiaalmaks) is paid by employers and self-employed and funds state pension insurance and health insurance.
 Tax rate is 33% and the tax base is gross wage.
 13% is transferred into the Estonian Health Insurance Fund and 20% transferred into pension insurance schemes.

-In case the person participates in the funded pension insurance scheme (the so-called 2nd pillar of the pension scheme), 4% of the social tax is shifted from the state pension insurance scheme to the private pension scheme and additional 2% contribution of gross wage will be paid by the employee into the pension scheme 2nd pillar (see Figure 1 below).
-Employee may also contribute to the voluntary pension schemes (3rd pillar) which can be deducted from the income tax base up to a certain limit.
-There were temporary changes in funded pension contributions in 2009-2010, 2014-2017 and 2020 (see also section 1.5).
+In case the person participates in the funded pension insurance scheme (the so-called 2nd pillar of the pension scheme that is voluntary since 2021, but was mandatory before that), 4% of the social tax is shifted from the state pension insurance scheme to the private pension scheme and additional 2% contribution of gross wage will be paid by the employee into the pension scheme 2nd pillar (see Figure 1 below).
+Employee may also contribute to the voluntary pension schemes